cosmos/cosmos-sdk/docs/building-modules/invariants.md

 }
 ```

-Typically, this interface is implemented in the module's `keeper`.
-You can see an example implementation of an `InvariantRegistry` from the `crisis` module [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/internal/keeper/keeper.go).
+Typically, this interface is implemented in the `keeper` of a specific module.
+The most used implementation of an `InvariantRegistry` can be found in the [`crisis` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/internal/keeper/keeper.go).
+The `InvariantRegistry` is therefore typically instantiated by instantiating the `keeper` of the `crisis` module in the [application's constructor function](../basics/app-anatomy.md#constructor-function).

 `Invariant`s can be checked manually via [`message`s](./messages-and-queries), but most often they are checked automatically at the end of each block (see an example [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/abci.go)).
 In both cases, if one of the `Invariant`s returns false, the `InvariantRegistry` can trigger special logic (e.g. have the application panic and print the `Invariant`s message in the log).